Mexico to eclipse UK with third highest coronavirus death toll

 Mexico on Thursday recorded 639 additional fatalities to bring its death toll to 46,000, with 416,179 confirmed cases.
 The United Kingdom has recorded 46,084 deaths and 303,913 cases, according to a tally by Johns Hopkins University.
 Mexican officials say the pandemic is likely far more extensive than official figures reflect.

-The rising tolls have cemented Latin America's status as one of the epicenters of the virus as cases in the region have doubled over the past month to over 4.7 million infections.
-Colombia, where lockdowns are planned through August, is expected to tally 10,000 total deaths on Friday, and reach 300,000 cases over the weekend.
+The rising tolls have cemented Latin America's status as one of the epicenters of the virus as cases in the region have doubled over the past month to more than 4.7 million infections.
+Colombia, where lockdowns are planned through the end of August, passed the 10,000 death benchmark on Friday, tallying 10,105 fatalities.
+The Andean country is expected to reach 300,000 total cases over the weekend.

 While the United Kingdom appears to have put the brakes on the virus, the pandemic shows few signs of slowing in Mexico, which has been trying to restart the economy since late May.
 "We're opening when we're not yet ready to open," said Rosa Maria del Angel, head of Infectomics and Molecular Pathogenesis at Mexico's National Polytechnic Institute.